seung-lab/cloud-files/README.md

 Transfer semantics provide a simple way to perform bulk file transfers.
 Use the `block_size` parameter to adjust the number of files handled in a given pass.
 This can be important for preventing memory blow-up and reducing latency between batches.

+gs to gs and s3 to s3 transfers will occur within the cloud without looping through the executing client provided no reencoding is specified.

 #### resumable transfer

 ```python